cirosantilli/linux-cheat/ubuntu/apt-get.md

 Officially supported software.
 Full list for 12.04 + their recommendations + the files they provide.
 Not possible to see the file contents: <http://packages.ubuntu.com/precise/allpackagesx>

-Not all of those packages come pre-installed.
+Not all of those packages come pre-installed, they can be installed directly with `apt-get` since their source is already enabled by default.

 #Software version

-For stability and QA, there is only a fixed version of each software per Ubuntu version
+For stability and QA, there is only a fixed version of each software per Ubuntu version, except for occasional:

+- updates
+- security
+- backports

+updates.
+Those updates normally only touch critical components, and even after an update it is still possible that a more recent version of Ubuntu will have a more recent version of the software.

-The only way around are PPAs.
+Therefore, the most flexible way of getting updated version of software are PPAs.

 ##Security

-Hot-fixes that must be updated quickly
+Hot-fixes that must be updated quickly.

 ##Updates